 Advanced Placement (AP) Test Fee Reduction

-Like the name implies, the Advanced Placement Test Fee initiative was created in May 2012 to help eligible low-income students cover the full costs of AP exams.
+As the name implies, the Advanced Placement Test Fee initiative was created in May 2012 to help eligible low-income students cover the full costs of AP exams.
 In the past, low-income students were only eligible to get assistance for a maximum of three exams.
-There will no longer be a cap.
-This means more students will be able to take AP exams and get the opportunity to pass lower-level college coursework, whether it’s online or traditional, and have a better chance of graduating on time.
-Passing the tests also cuts back on the cost of college, because it decreases the number of courses students must take and pay for, and in turn can reduce the time to completion.
+A cap no longer exists, which means more students will be able to take AP exams and get the opportunity to pass lower-level college coursework, whether online or traditional.
+What’s more, these students will have a better chance of graduating on time.
+Finally, passing the tests also cuts back on the cost of college, because it decreases the number of courses students must take and pay for, and in turn can reduce the time to completion.

 Comprehensive Assessment Systems Grant

-In September 2010, the U.S. Secretary of Education awarded several states special grants intended to help school boards assess the way students read text, construct research, and work with technology and other digital media over a course of four years .
-As a recipient of the grant, New Hampshire must use their assessment research to implement innovative programs to correct weak areas starting in 2014.
+In September 2010, the U.S. Secretary of Education awarded several states special grants intended to help school boards assess the way students read, construct research, and work with technology and other digital media over a course of four years.
+As a recipient of the grant, New Hampshire must use its research to implement innovative programs.
 These new programs can potentially help better prepare students for higher education and online coursework as well as make them suited for the workforce.